 Law School Publications

 Not seeing what you like?
 Starting an organization is a great way to develop leadership skills.
 Each organizations makes a lasting contribution to Marquette University Law School and provides meaningful experiences for fellow students.
-Dean Rogan-Mehta, would be glad to meet with you to discuss how you can start a new organization.
-You can contact her via email or stop by her office in the Student Services Suite, Room 238, at 414-288-0636, or via email.
+Sarah DiStefano, student affairs specialist, would be glad to meet with you to discuss how you can start a new organization.
+You can contact her via email or stop by her office in the Student Affairs Suite (238).